$\textit{Ab initio}$ Theory of Eliminating Surface Oxides of Superconductors with Noble-Metal Encapsulation

 Here we develop a unified, first-principles framework that treats the chemically related metals Nb and Ta on equal footing.
-Our approach combines density-functional calculations---of both interfacial energetics and impurity adsorption---with Eliashberg theory for proximity-coupled bilayers~\cite{ummarino2023strong,kubo2024applicability}.
-Within this framework, we identify three potential roles in any practical stack of ultrathin capping layers: \emph{(i) a passivation layer} that terminates the surface and weakly binds O/N/H; \emph{(ii) a wetting/adhesion underlayer (WAL)}---introduced here to decouple adhesion from passivation---placed directly on the substrate to secure the passivation layer under varied conditions (Fig. \ref{fig:wal_diagram}); and \emph{(iii) a sacrificial getter layer}, employed when interfacial oxygen cannot be eliminated, that substitutes for the substrate’s native oxide.
+Our approach combines density-functional calculations of both interfacial energetics and impurity adsorption with Eliashberg theory for proximity-coupled bilayers~\cite{ummarino2023strong,kubo2024applicability}.
+Within this framework, we identify two potential roles in any practical stack of ultrathin capping layers: \emph{(i) a passivation layer} that terminates the surface and weakly binds O/N/H; \emph{(ii) a wetting/adhesion underlayer (WAL)}---introduced here to decouple adhesion from passivation---placed directly between the substrate and the passivation layer, as a way to maximize adhesion while keeping the passivation layer as thin as possible (Fig.~\ref{fig:wal_diagram}).We also briefly discuss the possibility of idealized sacrificial getter layers, opposite in intent to passivation, whose role is to capture oxygen by maximizing oxygen affinity.

 We then determine which metals robustly fulfill each role on Nb(110) and Ta(110), quantify the allowable normal-metal thicknesses without suppressing \(T_c\), and derive compact design rules that account for recent experimental findings---notably, enhanced coherence in Nb qubits capped with Ta and Au~\cite{bal2024systematic}, and the success of Ta qubits encapsulated with AuPd alloys over Au~\cite{chang2025eliminating}.
 Guided by these rules, we propose new candidate material stacks for SRF cavities and superconducting qubits that mitigate surface loss and extend coherence times.
 The following sections present the underlying calculations and resulting guidelines.